Leighzer/BitFlip/README.md

 There is a tape of arbitrary length that holds binary digits.
 This is our working memory where we will perform data operations.

-There is a tape head, that points to a singular digit on our tape.
+There is a tape head, that points to a singular bit on our tape.
 It is commonly referred to as just head.
 This is what will be used to indicate what index of the tape we are currently working with.
 A head points to a singular index on a tape.

 There is a bucket, this is temporary storage like a binary clip board, that allows us to temporarily remember a value we copied from the tape, and to paste this saved value else where.
 The bucket is also indirectly a part of the conditional branching functionality of the language.